 I have mentioned how we ended up at Birdland and Jurassic Journey in a previous post about our trip to the West Midlands.
 There’s a little more to the story.
 Aside from working Ted up into a frenzy of excitement with the promise of penguins and dinosaurs, my mother-in-law also piqued our interest with the promise of emperor penguins.
-We were ALL excited to visit Birdland in Bourton-on-the-Water.
+We were all excited to visit Birdland in Bourton-on-the-Water.

 We got over our disappointment long before we got to Bourton-on-the-Water and Birdland turned into a lovely day.
-There was an wonderful array of birds.
+There was an incredible array of birds.
 Highlights were the flamingos, parrots and of course the penguins.

 I fell head over heels in love with a king penguin called Bob.
-Bob hung out with the Humboldt’s penguins and I read on his bio that he had successfully raised chicks as a single parent.
-If you want to become as obsessed with Bob as me you can check them out on the webcam.
+Bob hung out with the Humboldt’s penguins, and I read on his bio that he had successfully raised chicks as a single parent.
+If you want to become as obsessed with Bob as me, you can check them out on the webcam.

 What About Jurassic Journey?

-We’ve been to our fair share of dinosaur themed attractions (read about our favourites here).
-This one was a bonus to our visit to Birdland and Bourton-on-the Water .
-The model dinosaurs all looked good and there were some nice additional touches to the walk.
+We’ve been to our fair share of dinosaur-themed attractions (read about our favourites here).
+This one was a bonus to our visit to Birdland and Bourton-on-the-Water.
+The model dinosaurs all looked good, and there were some nice additional touches to the walk.
 The fossil dig area was a hit, as always.

 Birdland Amenities, Information and Parking in Bourton-on-the-Water

 Birdland does not have its own car park.
 However, there is a pay and display car park adjacent to the site.
 There is also parking in Bourton-on-the-Water elsewhere.
-We did not have a problem parking in November but I would expect a different story in high season so get there early if you can.
+We did not have a problem parking in November, but I would expect a different story in high season, so get there early if you can.

-There is a cafe and small gift shop at Birdland and Jurassic Journey.
+There is a cafe and a small gift shop at Birdland and Jurassic Journey.
 There are also plenty of places to eat in the town.

 You can find details on prices and opening times on Birdland’s website.
-There are Birdland and Jurassic Journey discounted tickets available if you book online.
+There are Birdland, and Jurassic Journey discounted tickets available if you book online.

 The Cotswolds is a beautiful area of the UK.
 There are many things to do in the Cotswolds, from walks to relaxing in pub gardens to attractions like Birdland.

-Birdland and Jurassic Journey is in the beautiful Cotswold town of Bourton-on-the-Water.
+Birdland and Jurassic Journey are in the beautiful Cotswold town of Bourton-on-the-Water.
 The centrepiece of the town is the river that runs through the middle.
 The whole thing would be idyllic except that on a drizzly November Saturday the town was jam-packed with tourists.
-Our family days out tend to be mid-week and in the winter months so we’re used to having attractions to ourselves.
+Our family days out tend to be mid-week and in the winter months, so we’re used to having attractions to ourselves.
 Birdland followed the trend, we were one of maybe a dozen families.
 Not so when we wandered into town.

 Bouton-on-the-Water has a number of small attractions you can pay to visit.
 We discovered one hidden gem and one to miss, although I didn’t actually visit the gem.
 We spotted the entrance to a model railway exhibition in the back of a toy shop and David decided to take Ted round.
 They both love trains and emerged half an hour later with massive grins.
 Needless to say, David highly recommends a visit.